This is a Christian Creed I developed for my personal and ministry use.

 The Church

-the church of the living God, the ground and pillar of the truth,
+the church of the living God, the ground and pillar of the truth.
+(1 Timothy 3:15)

-consisting of believers of all nationalities, races or skin colors, ethnicities, and both genders.
+This church consists of believers of both genders, and all nationalities, races or skin colors, ethnicities, and tongues/languages (Romans 10:12-13; Revelation 7:9).

 I believe in multiple local and regional expressions of the one univeral church.